amitscotocus/laravel-8-barcode-generator/README.md

-## How to Verify phone number using firebase in laravel 8
+## How To Generate Barcode In Laravel 8

 Read More: https://realprogrammer.in/how-to-generate-barcode-in-laravel-8
 ## About